Mwarssame/Mohamed-Warssame/README.md

 ---

-# The Pentesting Lesson
+# The Lessons from pentesting

+One of the most striking lessons I’ve learned in pentesting is how easily tools can become a crutch — especially when they're used without a deeper understanding of the network.
+I’ve seen pentesters rely heavily on automated scanners, often running them outside the target network and expecting complete visibility.

-I saw a pentester relying on a tool and reporting that a server in a /25 subnet was offline.
-In reality, the server was live and reachable on the network — the tool just couldn’t see it.
-My heart nearly boiled — it felt like I’d taken the wrong medicine!
+One incident that really stuck with me: a pentester reported that a server in a /25 subnet was offline.
+But in reality, the server was fully live and reachable — the tool had simply failed to detect it.
+That moment hit hard.
+It felt like being misdiagnosed and given the wrong medicine.
+My heart nearly boiled with frustration — not at the tool, but at the blind trust placed in it.

 I calmly said:
 **“You’re not on the same subnet as the server.
 The server isn’t offline — you’re simply on a different network.”**
-**Lesson:** Being inside a tool ≠ being on the network.
+**Lesson learned:** Being inside a tool ≠ being on the network.
 Dude, you’re inside the tool — but not inside the network! 🤦‍♂️😂
 Sometimes tools lie, but the network doesn’t! 😅🔌
 **Know your routing.
 Know your scope.
 Tools don’t replace understanding.**